inveniosoftware/invenio/docs/tutorials/build-a-repository.rst

   described below.

   .. warning::

-      While one might be tempted to deploy this as a fully functional Invenio instance, it is not meant to be a turn-key solution, since it hasn't been tested for this purpose.
-This is rather meant to be an inspiration (in terms of configuration, networking and general principles) for configuring your own setup either by replacing the container services with actual nodes/machines or configuring a production-level container orchestration system like Kubernetes, OpenShift, etc.
+      This file is **not** intended to be used for production, neither as reference for a production infrastructure.
+It is just an example of a more complete application deployment.

 **Dockerfile.base**